Mikkomario/Utopia-Genesis-Scala/README.txt

         New RGB, HSL and Color classes to better handle colors

+        New Image and image transformation classes

+        Various path funtions, including Bezier curves

     Changes & Updates
     -----------------

         MouseButtonStateListeners and MouseWheelListeners now return a boolean that determines whether the event will be consumed or not

+        Drawer withColor separated to withColor that works with utopia.genesis.colo.Color class and withPaint that works with java.awt.Paint class

         New utility methods added to Bounds